canada-ca/cloud-guardrails-O365/README.md

 **_DRAFT detailed implementation guidance is to implement the guardrails is available on [GCpedia](https://www.gcpedia.gc.ca/gcwiki/images/0/0b/Office_365_Security_Baseline_Configuration.xlsx) (accessible only on the Government of Canada network).
 Please note that this is a living document and subject to change as new services and features are made available._**

+Departments should consider using [Microsoft Secure Score](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/microsoft-secure-score?view=o365-worldwide) when starting their configuration.
+Secure Score is a measurement of an organization's security posture, with a higher number indicating more improvement actions taken.
+It provides recommendations and guidance that can protect the organization from threats.

 ### Considerations

 Departments are expected to continue implementing the security requirements as outlined in: